-As we have noted (here & here), Email Piracy, also called Business Email Compromise (BEC) and social engineering fraud, is a significant threat, and only a few Cyber Risk Insurance policies provide adequate protection from this type of attack.
+As we have noted (here & here), Email Piracy, also called Business Email Compromise (BEC) and social engineering fraud, is a significant threat, and only a few Cyber Insurance policies provide adequate protection from this type of attack.

 Whaling is a subset of Email Piracy (see here & here): a fraudster emails a senior member of the finance team pretending to be the CEO in a bid to trick them into making a large wire transfer out of the company.
 Does this really work?
 Two examples (see here):

 - In February it was revealed that fraudsters made off with a massive $17m from a single firm after persuading a senior exec at commodities trader Scoular to wire funds to a Chinese bank.

 - And in June, magazine publisher Bonnier Group fell for the same trick, this time transferring out at least $1.5m before the scam was spotted.

 A recent international survey (see here) found a significant increase in whaling attacks.
 How does this play out?
 A Symantec post (see here) provides a road map.
 As noted in our Tips for Preventing Email Piracy (updated here), these scams appear to come from senior managers, typically the CEO, and ask for a quick response and secrecy.